anksank/spring-framework/README3.md

 - Extensible template engine -> template engine framework that allows you the create and customize processing of your templates.
 - Integrates with Spring 3, 4, 5 as well as Spring Boot.
 - Supports fragments -> smaller templates that we can reuse across the application.
-- Supports decouples template logic -> we can separate thymeleaf tags from HTML and the template engine will process it.
+- Supports decoupling template logic -> we can separate thymeleaf tags from HTML and the template engine will process it.